 William Grant & Sons – still a family business, they produce Grant’s reserve, the Speyside single malts from Balvenie and Glenfiddich, Tullamore Dew (Irish) and a bunch of other smaller spirit brands.

-Alliance Global Group, owner of Emperador, Inc which itself owns Whyte and Mackay, makers of the Whyte and Mackay blend as well as Dalmore, Jura, and Fettercairn single malts.
+Alliance Global Group – $2.5Bn, owner of Emperador, Inc which itself owns Whyte and Mackay, makers of the Whyte and Mackay blend as well as Dalmore, Jura, and Fettercairn single malts.

-Diageo – Johnny Walker, Caol Isla, Cardhu, Clynelish, Cragganmore, Dalwhinnie, Glen Elgin, Glenkinchie, Lagavulin, Oban Talisker, Bells, Dimple Pinch and a few others besides.
+Diageo – $15.7Bn, own Johnny Walker, Caol Isla, Cardhu, Clynelish, Cragganmore, Dalwhinnie, Glen Elgin, Glenkinchie, Lagavulin, Oban Talisker, Bells, Dimple Pinch and a few others besides.

-Distell Group Limited, owner of Burn Stewart Distillers – Bunnahabhain, Tobermory, Ledaig and Deanston.
+Distell Group Limited – $1.6Bn, owner of Burn Stewart Distillers – Bunnahabhain, Tobermory, Ledaig and Deanston.

-LVMH – Glenmorangie (Highland), Ardbeg (Islay), and a ton of other wines and spirits worldwide.
+LVMH – $53.8Bn (you thought Suntory was big?) owns Glenmorangie (Highland), Ardbeg (Islay), and a ton of other wines and spirits worldwide.
 Like Moet and Henessy.

-Rémy Cointreau – owners (since 2012) of small, craft-oriented Bruichladdich.
-They focus on liqueurs and liquors (congnac, brandy, gin, rum, Metaxa, whisky).
+Rémy Cointreau – $1.2Bn, owners (since 2012) of small, craft-oriented Bruichladdich.
+They focus on liqueurs and liquors (cognac, brandy, gin, rum, Metaxa, whisky).
 So far, they have not spoiled Bruichladdich with obnoxious corporate culture.
 The distillery is a great place to visit.

-Suntory – Ardmore, Auchentoshan, Bowmore, Glen Garioch, Laphroaig, McClelland’s, Teacher’s (along with many other global spirit brands).
+Suntory – $23Bn, owns Ardmore, Auchentoshan, Bowmore, Glen Garioch, Laphroaig, McClelland’s, Teacher’s (along with many other global spirit brands).
 Although huge, Suntory is privately held.

 Thai Bev – $4Bn, food, beer and spirits conglomerate with operations in Thailand, China and Scotland.
-Focused mainly on local rum-like spirits and beer, its stable includes Scottish distilleries Knockdhu (anCnoc), Speyburn, Old Pulteney and Balblair.
+Thery own Scottish distilleries Knockdhu (anCnoc), Speyburn, Old Pulteney and Balblair.
 They also sell a number of blends from various distilleries such as Balmenach Distillery.